skjaere/DebriDav/README.md

 ## What is it?

 A small app written in Kotlin that emulates the qBittorrent and SABnzbd APIs and creates virtual files that are mapped to remotely cached files at debrid services, essentially acting as a download client that creates virtual file representations of remotely hosted files rather than downloading them.
 DebriDav exposes these files via the WebDav protocol so that they can be mounted.

 ## Features

+- Stream content from Real Debrid, Premiumize and Easynews with Plex/Jellyfin.
 - Sort your content as you would regular files.
 You can create directories, rename files, and move them around any way you like.
 No need to write regular expressions.
 - Seamless integration into the arr-ecosystem, providing a near identical experience to downloading torrents.
 DebriDav